Our Story

 5. Accuracy of Materials.
 The materials appearing in Right to Know could include technical, typographical, or photographic errors.
 Right To Know does not warrant that any of the materials on Right to Know are accurate, complete or current.
 Right To Know may make changes to the materials contained in Right to Know at any time without notice.
 However Right To Know does not make any commitment to update the materials.

 6. Links.
-Right To Know has not reviewed all of the sites linked to its app and is not responsible for the contents of any such linked site.
+Right To Know has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
 The inclusion of any link does not imply endorsement by Right To Know of the site.
 Use of any such linked website is at the user’s own risk.

 7. Modifications.
-Right To Know may revise these terms of service for its app at any time without notice.
+Right To Know may revise these terms of service for its website at any time without notice.
 By using Right to Know you are agreeing to be bound by the then current version of these terms of service.

 8. Governing Law.
 These terms and conditions are governed by and construed in accordance with the laws of Washington and you irrevocably submit to the exclusive jurisdiction of the courts in that State or location.